Imaginarydesign/invoicer/readme.md

 - Does the math automatically when you change quantities and amounts
 - Add and remove rows of items
 - Bootstrap 3

+## Roadmap

+- Add multiple currency support

+## License

+No license restrictions, use it however and wherever you want - Commercial, Personal, Non-profit however you like.

+If you find this project handy, please let me know and I'll be very happy.

+## Credits

 This is a fork of original